Youcef Atal: Controversy

 On 14 October 2023, amidst the Gaza war, Atal posted a video on social media of Palestinian preacher Mahmoud al-Hasanat asking God to "send Jewish people a dark day".
 He quickly removed the video after receiving criticism, notably from Nice mayor Christian Estrosi, who stated that unless Atal "denounces Hamas terrorists, he no longer has a place at [OGC Nice]".
 Atal subsequently published a message on Instagram apologizing for posting the video, and clarified his beliefs by stating that he "denounce[s] all forms of violence".
 On 16 October, the Nice public prosecutor's office initiated a preliminary investigation into Atal on charges of "defending terrorism".
-Two days later, OGC Nice suspended Atal until further notice after the anti-Semitic post.
+Two days later, OGC Nice suspended Atal until further notice after the antisemitic post.
 On 25 October, he was suspended for seven matches by the Ligue de Football Professionnel for posting the message.

-On the 24 November, Atal was detained by French Police over the anti-Semitic posts.
+On the 24 November, Atal was detained by French Police over the antisemitic posts.
 In January 2024, Atal was convicted of inciting religious hatred and given an eight-month suspended sentence.